ClaytonWang/react-springboot-fullstack/spring-service/README.md

 mvn clean package
 java -jar target/backend-0.0.1-SNAPSHOT.jar
 ```
-when development this project make sure that `mvm package` will automatically package docker image and publish the image to you docker hub.
+when development this project make sure that `mvm jib:build` will automatically package docker image and publish the image to you docker hub.
 However, you can package docker image use `Dockerfile` by manual.

 OR